waynecarter/simple-intelligence/service/use-cases/sentiment-analysis.md

 ## Solution

-The Intelligence Service offers two powerful approaches to handle sentiment analysis: **real-time querying** for immediate insights and **enrichment** for faster, recurring queries.
+The Intelligence Service offers two approaches for sentiment analysis: **Real-Time Querying** for on-demand results and **Data Enrichment** for faster, recurring queries.

 - **Real-time Query**: Use direct queries to the Intelligence Service to categorize feedback (positive, negative, neutral, or mixed) in real time, helping your team act quickly.
 - **Data Enrichment**: Use a data update trigger to automatically enrich feedback with sentiment data as it flows into your system.
 This allows you to index and query the enriched feedback faster, without needing real-time processing each time.